 Tech Neck: If your cell phone makes attitude - and wrinkles

-Smartphones, tablets, and laptops have become an essential part of our everyday lives.
-But their intensive use has brought an unwanted side effect: the so-called "Tech Neck", also known as "Text Neck."
-Especially digital natives quickly feel what constantly looking down at the phone does to the neck, posture — and even the skin on the neck.
-Here you’ll find out what’s behind the Tech Neck phenomenon, how to recognize its typical signs — and how to counteract it with smart everyday tricks.
+Smartphones, tablets, and laptops are now an integral part of our daily lives.
+But their intensive use has brought with it an unwanted side effect: the so-called "tech neck," also known as "text neck."
+Digital natives, in particular, quickly notice the effects of constantly looking at their phones on their necks, posture, and even the skin on their necks.
+Here you'll learn what's behind the tech neck phenomenon, how to recognize the typical signs, and how to counteract it with smart everyday tricks.

 What exactly is Tech Neck?

-Experts use the term Tech Neck to describe posture and skin problems in the neck area caused by frequently bending the head forward while using phones or tablets.
-Medically, this posture is known as forward head syndrome and puts unnecessary strain on your cervical spine.
+Experts use the term "tech neck" to describe postural problems and skin issues in the neck area, caused by frequently and for extended periods bending forward while using mobile phones or tablets.
+This posture is medically known as forward head syndrome and puts unnecessary strain on your cervical spine.

 How common is Tech Neck?

-Studies show that Tech Neck is increasing worldwide.
-The human head weighs about five kilograms on average — but the further it tilts forward, the greater the pressure on the cervical spine becomes.
-At a tilt angle of 45 degrees, the weight acting on the neck and back increases fivefold.
-Over time, this poor posture leads to tension, pain, and structural changes in posture.
+Studies show, Tech neck is on the rise worldwide.
+The human head weighs an average of about five kilograms – but the further it tilts forward, the greater the pressure on the cervical spine.
+Even at a tilt angle of just 45 degrees, the weight acting on the neck and back increases fivefold.
+This persistent poor posture leads to tension, pain, and structural changes in posture in the long run.

 Typical signs of Tech Neck include: